xonsh/xonsh/docs/tutorial_subproc_strings.rst

     $ echo --key="value"
     --key=value

-Xonsh considers this behavior insane.
+Xonsh considers this behavior suboptimal.
 Instead, xonsh treats these arguments as if they were surrounded in another, outer level of quotation (``'foo"bar"baz'``).
 Xonsh will keep the quotation marks when leading and trailing quotes are not matched.